kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

     }
     ```

-The factory method **should not provide** a `null` value as a component.
+The factory method **should not provide** a `null` value as a component,
+and it must return a reference type: a factory that returns a primitive or `void` fails compilation.

 #### Module factory { #module-factory }

 Components for a dependency container can also be located in modules within an application project.
 A module refers to an interface that contains the factory methods.
 The `@Module` annotation marks the interface as a module to be injected into the application container at compile time.
-The module must be within the same source code directory as the class marked with `@KoraApp`.
+The module must be within the same compilation module as the interface marked with `@KoraApp`.

+`@Module` is only supported on interfaces.

 All factory methods within the module become available to the dependency container: